necolas/react-native-web/README.md

 ## Example

-React Native for Web exports its components and a reference to the `React` installation.
+React Native for Web exports its components, a reference to the `react` installation, and the `react-dom` methods (customized for Web).
 Styles are defined with, and used as JavaScript objects.

 Component: